-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Agency's financial statements.
-The combining and individual fund financial statements are presented for purposes of additional analysis and are not a required part of the financial statements.
-The schedule of expenditures of federal awards, as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, is also presented for purposes of additional analysis and is not a required part of the basic financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Agency's basic financial statements.
+The combining fund financial statements and schedule of revenues by source and expenditures by function are presented for purposes of additional analysis and are not a required part of the financial statements.
+The schedule of expenditures of federal awards, as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, is also presented for purposes of additional analysis and is not a required part of the financial statements.